Lessons in culture come at the most unexpected times, and sometimes they're fun. One of our favorites came during a layover in Madrid.

 Even though liquor and mixed drinks are readily available, the cervezas and local wines are so inexpensive (and delicious) that I don't recall ever seeing anything else on the table.

 Tip: Go to bars on side streets.
 Yes, the ones that look like local hangouts.
-Besides the fact that some bars in tourist areas have quit serving tapas, rumor has it that the tapas that are prepared for locals are better quality.
+Rumor has it that tapas that are prepared for locals are better quality.
+Besides, some bars in tourist areas have quit serving tapas.

-Besides cheese and olives, tapas can be almost anything.
+You'll find cheese and olives, of course.
+But tapas can be almost anything.
 Here are a few examples:

 - Espinacas con garbanzos: spinach and chick peas with olive oil and garlic